 Any faculty member qualified in the area of the breadth requirement may sign Form #2 signifying completion of this particular breadth requirement.
 Students must complete all breadth requirements before taking qualifying exams.

 Course Requirements

-All students in the program will take 12 Hebrew Bible courses, including these required courses:
+All students in the program will take 12 Hebrew Bible courses (4 units each), including these required courses: